 The instructor has authority to determine a grade penalty when academic misconduct is admitted or is determined by adjudication to have occurred, with a maximum grade penalty of “F” for the course.

 A faculty/student panel, convened by OSSJA, shall conduct formal hearings for contested cases of academic misconduct and recommend findings to OSSJA, unless the right to a formal hearing has been withdrawn.
-The panel will be selected from a faculty/student committee appointed by the Chief Campus Officer, in consultation with the Davis Division Committee on Committees
+The right to a formal hearing may be withdrawn because of a prior finding of misconduct.
+The panel will be selected from a faculty/student committee appointed by the Chief Campus Officer, with the Davis Division Committee on Committees nominating the faculty members.

-Reports of suspected academic misconduct should be submitted to http://ossja.ucdavis.edu.
+Reports of suspected academic misconduct may be submitted online to http://ossja.ucdavis.edu.

 For any questions about addressing or reporting academic misconduct, a faculty member should contact the OSSJA at 530-752-1128 or email@example.com.